jcfitzpatrick12/spectre/README.md

 - Any USRP SDR
 - RTLSDR, AirspyHF, BladeRF, HackRF, LimeSDR, PLUTO (via [`Soapy`](https://wiki.gnuradio.org/index.php/Soapy))

-**⚠️ Note:**
-SDRplay clones (i.e., unofficially produced copies of SDRplay receivers) will likely not work with spectre as they are not compatible with the official SDRplay API.
+> **Note:** SDRplay clones (i.e., unofficially produced copies of SDRplay receivers) will likely not work with spectre as they are not compatible with the official SDRplay API.

 ## Supported Platforms